inadarei/hyper/_includes/attributes.md

 #### h:link

   - optional.
-  - Identical to an item in the "links" attribute in the `head` section of the document, but applies, in context, to a $Property object, when used inline.
+  - Identical to the "links" attribute in the `head` section of the document, but applies in context, to an object that it is an attribute of.

 #### h:label